 Broccoli has a cholesterol-lowering ability and strong impact on our body’s detoxification system.
 It is also rich in both forms of dietary fiber, soluble and insoluble.
 It is very high in vitamin C & K.

 Lentils have extremely high levels of soluble fiber and a good amount of insoluble fiber.
 They have cholesterol-lowering fiber which helps stabilize blood sugar levels giving you a steady stream of energy.
 A half-cup provides about a third of the daily requirements.
 Not only is the fiber good for your heart, the amount of folate and magnesium is very beneficial for cardiovascular health.
 Lentils provide a steady stream of glucose to your brain.
 Glucose is a sugar and a key source of energy for the cells in the body and it is the only fuel your brain can use.
 The high fiber regulates the release of the glucose, providing a steady stream of fuel that powers your brain cells, and is a key component in keeping your brain healthy.
-Lentils are loaded with an impressive amount of blood-fortifying iron and when paired with food containing vitamin C, the iron is enhanced, which in turn increase your energy.
+Lentils are loaded with an impressive amount of blood-fortifying iron and when paired with food containing vitamin C, the iron is enhanced, which in turn increases your energy.
 They are truly a nutritional fountain of youth.
 Lentils originated in Southwestern Asia along the Indus River have been eaten for over 8000 years.